thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

     path: "/var/hpvolumes/mysql"
 ...

+# Wait for the pod to be Running
-kubectl get pods -n default
+kubectl get pods -n default -w

 # Start a client container and install the mysql client within it and login using the my-user userid
 kubectl run -i --tty ubuntu --image=ubuntu:18.04 --restart=Never -- bash -il